Please note that Tapas no longer supports Internet Explorer.

 "Oh, hey Neo," I say, turning around and showing him the venom glands.
 "You know what these are?"

-He stared at me incredulously.
+He stares at me incredulously.

-"You’re gonna eat that?"
+"You're eating that?"

-"What about the climb soon then?
-I'll leave you in the dust."
+"I'll leave you in the dust."

 "It doesn't matter.
-I'll climb up behind you anyway and if I get tired you can carry me, can’t you."
+I'll climb up behind you anyway and if I get tired you can carry me, can’t you?"

-"You… you've got it all planned out, huh?"
+"You've got it all planned out, huh?"

-He winks at me mischievously.
+He grins at me mischievously.

 He made a fair point, so I left it at that.